-In Non-persistent mode, the following information is lost or cleared each time the system restarts:
+In Non-persistent mode, the following information is lost or cleared each time the device restarts:

-- System configuration changes - Information about placed and reveived calls (call history) - · Internal log files - Changes to the local contacts or favorites list - All IP related information (DHCP) from the last session

-Information that was stored before changing to Non-persistent mode is not automatically cleared or deleted.
-You must factory reset the video system to delete such information.
+- Device configuration changes - Information about placed and reveived calls (call history) - Internal log files - Changes to the local contacts or favorites list - All IP related information (DHCP) from the last session - Information that was stored before changing to Non-persistent mode is not automatically cleared or deleted.
+You must factory reset the device to delete such information.

-There is more information about performing a factory reset in the Factory reset the video system chapter.
+There is more information about performing a factory reset in the ► Factory reset the video conferencing device chapter.